TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Src/VolumeMacroPad255-Readme.txt

                                                    #define SPI_READ_FREQUENCY 15000000  // 20 MHz also ok

 New changes:
-0. Changed KeyBrd [EXE] and [Sav] to cater for nKeys other than char 'n'
+1. Changed KeyBrd [EXE] and [Sav] to cater for nKeys other than char 'n' - other macro-keyboard-editor functions still need to be tested.
-1. Added Undo Redo Ctr+Z Ctr+Y to Macrobank choices
+2. Added Undo Redo Ctr+Z Ctr+Y to Macrobank choices
-2. Rename *rn*oldname=newname with oldname newname file or /folder names.
+3. Rename *rn*oldname=newname with oldname newname file or /folder names.
 To test using the keybrd editor choose *rn* with the [*Cm] key, then use [ADD] tp construct *rn*s02=a02 and press [EXE].
 File s01 will be renamed to a02.
 Can also use this to rename folders for example rename *Code/old=/new will rename folder old to folder new.
 Use [EXE] to complete the *rn*x=y command, using [Snd] will send *rn*x=y as text, and
 [Sav] will save *rn*x=y as text in the current Source file such as a01.
 Do not use [Ren] to complete the rename action - use [EXE].
-3. Replaced Numpad with n-Keys n01-n96 on 8 pages, 12 keys per page.
+4. Replaced Numpad with n-Keys n01-n96 on 8 pages, 12 keys per page.
 These only contain the path and name of a file to be executed.
 The n01-n96 files are therefore neither macros, textstrings, linkfiles, nor *codes.
 They only point to another file which has a a path - i.e. folder and file name, of any length less than 30 characters, on the same storage (Flash or SDCard) as the current nKeys set, to be executed as either a macro, textfile, linkfile, or *code.
 Switch between NumPad and nKey mode with *09*.
 Change the nKeys first character n with *0n*char - for example *0n*p will change the keys, and filenames used to p01 - p96.
 Use *Code *0s*list-of-10-char to change a shortlist using [Cfg][Opt] and Pad[o] to select the nKeys first char from a list of 10 - the default is 'n','o','p','q','r','s','t','m','a','k'.
 Note that when the nKey first char is m,s,t,a,k then the nKeys list will interpret these as macros or textstrings or linkfiles or *codes, and not as a filepath/filename.
-4. A large number of other changes were made to the source code compared to the previous version such as extra cycle in [Cf][Key] (BsDNum>=BSDMax and XNum[y]>=BSDMax) and VarStatus and OptStatus cycle corrections .
+5. A large number of other changes were made to the source code compared to the previous version such as extra cycle in [Cf][Key] (BsDNum>=BSDMax and XNum[y]>=BSDMax) and VarStatus and OptStatus cycle corrections .

 Previous changes